bobbyabuchi/bobbyabuchi/README.md

 ### Hi 👋
 ```
-I am confident in solving problems, taking up challenges and issues that can be improved on or resolved with software.
+I am confident in solving problems, taking up challenges and issues that can be improved on or resolved with code.
 ```

 - 🔭 I’m currently working on [Support Ticketing System for CIRMS](https://cirs.unizik.edu.ng/)